1j01/ooplie/README.md

 How the interop should work is not entirely decided.
 Translating modules into other languages should be possible.

-#### IDE
+#### Integrated Development Environment

 There should be an IDE, because an interpreter is not good enough.

 It would feature "Did you mean?" style error handling that can update your actual code (especially for disambiguation).

-It could let you dig down into commands to see the underlying meaning and implementation (through your code to libraries to underlying JavaScript) (similarly to features [of other IDEs][Peek Definition], but maybe better) and it should let you write code that isn't understood that you can then implement in detail.
+It could let you dig down into statements and expressions, through your code, to libraries, to underlying JavaScript, to see the underlying meaning and implementation.
-(I can imagine it working like code folding, folding layers of [abstraction][] rather than just blocks of code.)
+Similar features exist [in other IDEs][Peek Definition], but I can imagine it working more like code folding, folding layers of [abstraction][] rather than just blocks of code.

+It should let you write code that isn't understood and subsequently implement in detail.

 It would try to show you what's going on with the program as much as possible.
 I'd add a dynamic underline to "Every N seconds" / "After N seconds" representing the timer, and maybe underlines to any line of code being executed.